dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2959: Skills development prepares children for future challenges.
+### T2959: Focusing on these skills and values helps children become successful and happy adults.

 |Support|
 |---|